Takab

+Takab (تكاب) is a city in the Central District of Takab County, West Azerbaijan province, Iran, serving as capital of both the county and the district.

 The famous historical complex Takht-e Soleyman is situated to the North-East of the city.
 Takht-e-Soleyman was one of Takab's oldest Zoroastrian fire temples during the Sassanid Dynasty and had the name Azargoshnasp.
 The Karaftu Cave is also situated in Takab near Saqqez.

 Etymology

 Shiz is the ancient name used during Persian Empire for Takab.
 Takab means one narrow water way in Persian language.
 Tak means one or alone and Ab means water.
 Takab was originally known as Tikan Təpə by its native Turkic Afshar people until 1941 when Iran's Academy of Persian Language and Literature officially changed it to Takab.
 Afshar people are one of the Oghuz Turkic peoples.
 These originally nomadic Oghuz tribes moved from Central Asia and initially settled in Iranian Azerbaijan, Azerbaijan republic, and Eastern Turkey.
 Later some of them were relocated by the Safavids to Khorasan and Mazandaran.

-People
+Demographics

+Language, ethnicity, and religion

 The predominant language spoken in the city is Azerbaijani, while the predominant religion is Shia Islam.
 Minority Kurdish tribes include Shekak, Sharani, Moslanlu and Zafranlu, while most of the Azerbaijani population is of the Afshar tribe.
 The Azerbaijanis have also been described as 'Turkmans'.

+Nowadays out of twenty-three neighborhoods in Takab city, ten neighborhoods are completely inhabited by Azerbaijanis and four neighborhoods are mostly inhabited by Azerbaijanis, and six neighborhoods are completely inhabited by Kurds and three neighborhoods are mostly inhabited by Kurds.